 Electromagnetic wave propagation in any medium obeys the fundamental physical laws described by Maxwell’s equation .
-Most media exhibit normal propagation called subluminal, where the speed of propagation of individual timeharmonic components is slower than the speed of light, c, in a vacuum at all frequencies.
-However, in a specific and narrow frequency band of signal attenuation (SA) or in an anomalous dispersion frequency, the group velocity is observed to be greater than the c.
-This abnormal wave propagation is called superluminal group velocity or even negative group velocity [1,2].
+Most media exhibit normal propagation called subluminal, where the speed of propagation of individual timeharmonic components is slower than the speed of light,

 The wave propagation in any medium can be characterized by group velocity and group delay (GD), which are same.
 The GD in a circuit can be investigated by examining transmission phase variation with respect to frequency and can be defined as a negative derivative of the signal transmission phase according to frequency, as shown in (1).

 The negative group delay (NGD) occurs at a certain range of frequency where the absorption or SA is maximum .
 Therefore, band-stop structures are used to realize NGD circuits.
 Based on either series or shunt

 A few studies have been conducted about NGD networks with small SA.
 In , a composite NGD network with smaller SA was presented.
 However, this circuit requires parallel lumped elements (such as capacitors and inductors) between two transmission lines, making implementation difficult at microwave frequencies.

 In this paper, a design of the transmission line NGD circuit with reduced SA and multiple pole GD characteristics is presented.

 Fig. 1 shows the structure of the conventional and proposed 1-pole NGD circuits that consist of resistor

 where Z0 is reference port impedance.
 Furthermore,